-These Two Years Are the Happiest Years of Your Life, According to Science | Reader's Digest
+The Happiest 2 Years of Your Life, According to Science | Reader's Digest

 Their results?
 Anything but negative!
 The study found that happiness tends to follow a U-shaped curve over an individual’s lifetime, with satisfaction reaching higher levels during the extremes of the study’s age range and swinging down with middle age.
 Plus, the researchers noted the two most important years when happiness peaks: ages 23 and 69.

 If you think about it, that makes a lot of sense.
 In our early 20s, we’re energetic and excited for the changes that come along with young age: new careers, new places to travel, and new people to meet.
-(It’s also why millennials are the happiest generation ever!)
-By the time we reach our 60s and 70s, though, we have likely retired and can now find the time—not to mention the money!—to book a flight to Hawaii at a moment’s notice.
+By the time we reach our 60s and 70s, though, we have likely retired and can now find the time—not to mention the money!—to, say, book a flight to Hawaii at a moment’s notice.
+Also, check out these surprising tricks to be happier without even trying.

 wavebreakmedia/shutterstock